-If an Adult Participant reasonably suspects that an incident(s) of Sexual Misconduct has occurred, they must immediately report the incident(s) directly to the Center.
+- 1. An Adult Participant who learns of information or reasonably suspects that an incident(s) of Sexual Misconduct has occurred, must immediately report the incident(s) directly to the Center. - 2.
+This reporting requirement applies regardless of whether the suspected victim is an adult or minor. - 3.
+If the Sexual Misconduct involves a minor, it must be reported as child abuse pursuant to Section X.B above.